 | Multiple kids in college | Parent contribution divided by number in college | No divisor — full parent contribution applied to each child |

-| Family farm / small business (<100 employees) | Excluded from assets | Reportable (with credit for secured debt) |
+| Family farm you live on / family business with 100 or fewer employees | Excluded from assets | Reportable for 2024-25 and 2025-26 only; excluded again beginning 2026-27 |

-| Max-Pell shortcut for low income | None | Automatic max Pell below 175% of poverty level (225% two-parent) |
+| Max-Pell shortcut for low income | None | Automatic max Pell at or below 225% of the poverty guideline for a single parent (175% for a parent who is not single) |

 1. Negative SAI is now allowed.
 The old EFC formula was floored at $0 — the lowest possible EFC was zero, even for families with no income.
 The new SAI formula allows negative numbers, down to approximately -$1,500.
 A negative SAI doesn’t mean the school owes the family money — it means the family has demonstrated extra need beyond a zero contribution, which makes them eligible for the maximum Pell Grant plus, at responsive schools, additional institutional aid.
 For families in deep financial hardship, the negative-SAI tier is a meaningful upgrade over the old “$0 EFC = floor” treatment.